Sengab-platform/API-docs/source/index.html.md

 # Introduction

-Welcome to the Lockscreen API !
+Welcome to the Sengab API !
 <br>Currently, we use only HTTP illustrating examples for the documentation.